kgao/kevbot/README.md

 # kevbot

-A human like conversation robot connected with slack api
+A human like conversation robot connected with slack api.

 ###Get Start